Jose-Zuniga07/Sprint-Challenge--User-Interface/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?
+    Semantic would have a meaning to your code.

-2. What are the 4 areas of the box model?
+2. What are the 4 areas of the box model? content, padding, border, margin

-3. While using flexbox, what axis does the following property work on: ```align-items: center```?
+3. While using flexbox, what axis does the following property work on: ```align-items: center```? vertical (x-axis)

-4. Explain why git is valuable to a team of developers.
+4. Explain why git is valuable to a team of developers. because anything you change can be reverted, you can comepare code change over a specific  duration of times.

-5. Define mobile-first design in your own words.
+5. Define mobile-first design in your own words. works on mulitple devices well because it has more restrictions, more people use it.
 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.

 ## Instructions